 Are you planning an office relocation?
 Opening a second location?
-We’ve moved client computer networks and phone systems many times.
+As Toronto IT Consultants, we’ve been involved in many office moves and new office setups.
 Here are five key office relocation tips to make your office move easier on you.

 New Office Cabling & Contractor Checklist